-- 3 Right-click Results>Flow and Stress (fsi)>Arrow Surface I and choose Disable. - 4 Right-click Flow and Stress (fsi) and choose Streamline. - 5 In the Streamline settings window, click Replace Expression in the upper-right corner of the Expression section.
-From the menu, choose Fluid-Structure Interaction (Laminar Flow)>Velocity field (Spatial) (u\fluid,...,v\fluid). - 6 Locate the Streamline Positioning section.
-From the Positioning list, choose Start point controlled. - 7 From the Entry method list, choose Coordinates. - 8 In the x edit field, type 0^(range(1,15)) 125\1^(range(1,2)). - 9 In the y edit field, type range(0,100/14,100) 20 5. - 10 Locate the Coloring and Style section.
-From the Color list, choose Red. - II Click the Plot button.
+- 3 In the Model Builder window, under Results>Flow and Stress (fsi) right-click Arrow Surface I and choose Disable. - 4 Right-click Flow and Stress (fsi) and choose Streamline. - 5 In the Streamline settings window, locate the Expression section. - 6 Select Fluid Structure Interaction (Laminar Flow)>Velocity field (Spatial) (u_fluid,...,v_fluid) from the menu that appears when clicking Replace Expression in the upper-right corner of the section.
+Locate the Streamline Positioning section.
+From the Positioning list, choose Start point controlled. - 7 From the Entry method list, choose Coordinates. - 8 In the x edit field, type 0^(range(1,15)) 1251^(range(1,2)). - 9 In the y edit field, type range(0,100/14,100) 20 5. - 10 Locate the Coloring and Style section.
+From the Color list, choose Red. - II On the 2D plot group toolbar, click Plot.